 We think speed, security and simplicity make ExpressVPN second to none.
 During our tests, we saw fast connection times, and we're impressed by the service's ability to access more than 3,000 services spread out across 160 locations in 94 countries.
 There's a 30-day money-back guarantee if you're not satisfied.

-If you're away from home and don't get FX or Hulu and can't watch Welcome to Wrexham season 2, you don't have to miss it.
+If you're away from home and don't get Hulu and can't watch Welcome to Wrexham season 2, you don't have to miss it.
 Using the best VPN makes it so that you can appear to be surfing the web from your home town, so you can access the same streaming services you already pay for.